 Whether you are a man or a woman it will not escape your notice that Korean women will wear very short skirts and very short shorts.
 In addition it’s important to not expose too much of the shoulders or the décolletage.
 Have a look around and find more differences for yourself.

-If you would like to find out more about South Korea and its traditions, culture and language then why not Learn Korean and Discover Korea with us!
+If you would like to find out more about South Korea and its traditions, culture and language then why not Study Korean and Discover South Korea with us!

 How to Book a Korean Course?

 Please check our How to Book page for more information on the simple secure and easy online booking process.
-Check the location links to find more information on Learn Korean and Discover Korea.
+Check the location links to find more information on Study Korean and Discover South Korea.

-For information on any of our Learn Korean and Discover Korea, please call us on +44 (0) 1273 830 960 or contact us.
+For information on any of our Study Korean and Discover Study Korea, please call us on +44 (0) 1273 830 960 or contact us.
 Our multilingual team will be happy to answer any question you may have.

 Cactus language offers the following types of language courses: